kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

     db.testCollection.find({})

+- HINT: If you are having trouble logging in with the random password it gives you, try making one that's easily typeable
+- HINT: If the end of the connection string looks like `<dbName>`, change that to something like "testdatabase" instead (without pointy brackets)

 ### Connect your cluster to your MERN backend

 Now, you want to have your MERN backend connect to your MongoDB database.